AbacatePay/abacatepay-php-sdk/README.md

 ## 💬 Support

 -   For SDK issues, open an issue
 -   For API questions, contact ajuda@abacatepay.com
 -   For urgent issues, contact our support team

-Made with ❤️ by AbacatePay Team
+Made with ❤️ by AbacatePay Community